Gary Kildall: IBM dealings

-Later work
+Multi-Programming Monitor Control Program (MP/M)

-With the loss of the IBM deal, Gary and Dorothy found themselves under pressure to bring in more experienced management, and Gary's influence over the company waned.
-He worked in various experimental and research projects, such as a version of CP/M with multitasking (MP/M) and an implementation of the Logo programming language.
+With the loss of the IBM deal, Gary and Dorothy were pressured to bring in more experienced management, and Gary's influence over the company waned.
+He worked in various experimental and research projects, such as a version of CP/M with multitasking (MP/M), created by Digital Research developer Tom Rolander in 1979.
+Kildall also worked on an implementation of the Logo programming language.
 He hoped that Logo, an educational dialect of LISP, would supplant BASIC in education, but it did not.

+FlexOS

+In 1985 Digital Research developed FlexOS, a modular real-time multiuser multitasking operating system (RTOS).

+Graphics Environment Manager (GEM)

-After seeing a demonstration of the Apple Lisa, Kildall oversaw the creation of DRI's own graphical user interface, called GEM.
+After seeing a demonstration of the Apple Lisa, Kildall oversaw the creation of DRI's own graphical user interface, named Graphics Environment Manager (GEM), which was introduced on February 28, 1985.
 Novell acquired DRI in 1991 in a deal that netted millions for Kildall.

 Kildall resigned as CEO of Digital Research on 28 June 1985, but remained chairman of the board.

-Kildall also pursued computing-related projects outside DRI.
-During the seven years from 1983 to 1990 he co-hosted a public television program on the side, called Computer Chronicles, that followed trends in personal computing.
+Computer Chronicles

+Kildall co-hosted a public television program produced by PBS named Computer Chronicles.
+It discussed trends in personal computing.
+Gary co-hosted the program for seven years during the first eight seasons from 1983 to 1990.
+After this time the program continued through its 19th season, with the last episode broadcast on June 25, 2002.

+Activenture

-In 1984 he started another company, Activenture, which adapted optical disc technology for computer use.
-In early 1985 it was renamed KnowledgeSet and released the first computer encyclopedia in June 1985, a CD-ROM version of Grolier's Academic American Encyclopedia named The Electronic Encyclopedia, later acquired by Banta Corporation.
+In 1984 Gary started another company, Activenture, which adapted optical disc technology for computer use, using as reference the Red Book developed by Sony and Phillips in 1980.
+In 1985 the CD-ROM was presented by Philips and Sony, the same year Activenture was renamed KnowledgeSet.

+The Electronic Encyclopedia

+In June 1985 Digital Research released The Electronic Encyclopedia, a CD-ROM version of Grolier's Academic American Encyclopedia.
+The first computer encyclopedia, it included pictures in 1990 and added audio and videos in 1992.
+The encyclopedia was acquired by Banta Corporation; its last CD-ROM version was published in 2003.

+Prometheus Light and Sound (PLS)

 Kildall's final business venture, known as Prometheus Light and Sound (PLS) and based in Austin, Texas, developed a modular PBX communication system that integrated land-line telephones with mobile phones (called "Intelliphone") to reduce the then-high online costs and to remotely connect with home appliances.

-It included a UUCP-based store and forward system to exchange emails and files between the various nodes and was planned to include TCP/IP support at a later point in time.
+Prometheus Light and Sound system included a UUCP-based store and forward system to exchange emails and files between the various nodes and was planned to include TCP/IP support at a later time.